 - For business enquiries, please contact: [email protected]

 - Find more about Virtuos, please visit: www.virtuosgames.com

 and our Artstation: www.artstation.com/virtuosgames

 Founded in 2004, Virtuos Holdings Pte.
 Ltd. is a leading videogame content production company with operations in Singapore, China, Vietnam, Canada, France, Japan, Ireland, and the United States.
 With 1,600 full-time professionals, Virtuos specializes in game development and 3D art production for AAA consoles, PC, and mobile titles, enabling its customers to generate additional revenue and achieve operational efficiency.
 For over a decade, Virtuos has successfully delivered high quality content for over 1,300 projects and its customers include 18 of the top 20 digital entertainment companies worldwide.
 For more information, please visit: www.virtuosgames.com.

 Founded in 1995, Sparx* became known for high quality visual effects, quickly building a portfolio of over 1,000 TV commercials, Hollywood 3D feature film & TV series.
 The studio has been acquired by Virtuos in 2011 as its movie division.
 For more information, please visit: www.sparx.com.

 About Patrice Compagnon

 Passionate with Animation, Graphic Arts and Comics, Patrice Compagnon has over 21 years’ experience in Animation with a strong artistic background.
-For 16 years, he has supervised animation & layout crews overseas at SPARX* and trained Lead animators, animators, technical animators and Layout men.
+For 16 years, he has supervised animation and layout crews overseas at Sparx* and trained lead animators, animators, technical animators and layout professionals.
 He strongly believes and works on in-house tailored training sessions for knowledge transmission.